Ahmedouu/p2p2p/README.md

 You have a dialer and a listener, run them on different machines or on the same machine, up to you.

-Maybe disable your firewall when the listener is on windows machine.
+Maybe disable your firewall when the listener is on a windows machine.

 # ToDo/Notes: